-President, Aluminium, Manganese and Nickel
+President, Aluminium, Manganese and Nickel Member of the Group Management Committee

 Mr Malchuk was appointed President Aluminium, Manganese and Nickel in May 2013.
 Previously, he was the President of Minerals Exploration, a position he held from July 2012.
 He worked for the Company between 1996 and 1998 in BHP Copper, in the United States, and has held a number of roles in the Base Metals business since he rejoined BHP Billiton in 2002.
-In 2006, he took the role of Asset Leader Joint Ventures and a year later was appointed Vice President Strategy and Development in Base Metals.
+In 2006, he took the role of Asset Leader Joint Ventures and a year later was appointed Vice President, Strategy and Development in Base Metals.